 - Kindness, Home learning resources

-Children and young people experience feelings of anxiety, stress and loneliness.
-Whether it's caused by what's going on in the world like the Coronavirus pandemic or something they experience personally, it's important to they feel supported and able to manage them.
+Children and young people experience feelings of anxiety, stress, and loneliness.
+Whether it's caused by what's going on in the world like the Coronavirus pandemic or something they experience personally, it's important that they feel supported and able to manage them.

-These activities help learners to be kind to themselves and look after their own wellbeing in order to build resilience and coping mechanisms.
+These activities are designed to teach about anxiety, mental health, happiness, and emotional wellbeing in schools.
+These resources will help learners to be kind to themselves and look after their wellbeing to build resilience and coping mechanisms.

 Adult wellbeing support

-This educational resource is suitable for primary and secondary school aged students, 7 to 18.
+These wellbeing activities are suitable for KS2 and KS3 primary and secondary school aged students, 7 to 18.
 If you're over the age of 19 try our wellbeing activities for adults.
 Here you can explore ideas and advice to help manage your own wellbeing, cope with difficulties, and build life skills.